-The Diploma in Information and Communications Technology (Health Information Management)/ Bachelor of ICT (Health Information Management) provides students with the opportunity to secure employment within the healthcare industry, with the increasing use of electronic health records requiring accurate and efficient capture, maintenance, security and reporting of health information.
+The increasing use of electronic health records requires the accurate and efficient capture, management, security and reporting of health information.

-Students who successfully complete the Diploma in Information and Communications Technology (Health Information Management) will receive guaranteed entry into the Bachelor of Information and Communications Technology (Health Information Management) at Western Sydney University.
+When you successfully complete the 12-month diploma from The College, you gain guaranteed entry into the second year of the Bachelor of Information & Communications Technology (Health Information Management) at Western Sydney University.